Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Experiments

 \section{Experiments}

 We outline the model implementation and training setup in Sec.~\ref{sec:implementation_details}.
-Next, we evaluate our proposed metrics against existing video evaluation metrics on TAG-Bench (Sec~\ref{sec:baselines}) and external benchmarks (Sec~\ref{sec:vbench}).
-We then leverage our metrics to compare multiple open- and closed-source video generative models in Sec.~\ref{sec:compare}, followed by an analysis on key design choices underpinning our approach in Sec.~\ref{sec:abl}.
+Next, we evaluate our proposed metrics against existing video evaluation metrics on TAG-Bench-v0 (Sec~\ref{sec:baselines}) and external benchmarks (Sec~\ref{sec:vbench}).
+We then compare multiple open- and closed-source video generative models in Sec.~\ref{sec:compare}, followed by an analysis on key design choices underpinning our approach in Sec.~\ref{sec:abl}.